 At larger scales, the patterns of fossil occurrence over hundreds of meters can be important for understanding how landscape change affected the accumulation and preservation of fossils.

-A fragment of a camel mandible that was chewed by rodents.
+A fragment of a mandible from an extinct pronghorn (Merycodus necatus) that was chewed by rodents (white arrows).

 Schematic representation of some of the factors affecting the preservation of fossils in the continental rock record.